How to fix kernel_task high CPU usage on Mac

 Is it safe to quit kernel_task?

-Do not quit kernel_task from Activity Monitor.
-It supports Mac’s vital processes and killing it might lead to various unpredictable bugs.
-Best case scenario, your Mac will simply restart.
+It is safe not to quit kernel_task from Activity Monitor.
+It supports Mac’s vital processes, and killing it might lead to various unpredictable bugs.
+In the best-case scenario, your Mac will simply restart.

 Why is kernel_task running on my Mac?

-The main function of kernel_task is to ensure that vital processes operate smoothly on your Mac, including temperature regulation.
+The kernel_task running in your Mac ensures that vital processes operate smoothly on your Mac, including temperature regulation.
 It’s the first process that starts when you boot your Mac, and it never stops.

 Is kernel_task malware?

-No, kernel_task is an essential macOS process that controls all the main features of the operation system.
+No, kernel_task is not malware.
+It's an essential macOS process that controls all the main features of the operation system.

 per month